 Note: This document contains side effect information about barium sulfate.
-Some of the dosage forms listed on this page may not apply to the brand name Esobar.
+Some dosage forms listed on this page may not apply to the brand name Esobar.

-Applies to barium sulfate: cream, enema, kit, liquid, paste, powder for suspension, suspension, tablet
+Applies to barium sulfate: oral cream, oral paste, oral powder for suspension, oral suspension, oral tablet.

 Along with its needed effects, barium sulfate (the active ingredient contained in Esobar) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.